Computer CORE

 • Contribute

-CORE is powered by the expertise of nearly 50 volunteers per term—many return for years.
+CORE is powered by the expertise of nearly 100 volunteers per year— many of whom return year after year.
 We are also pleased when student alumni return to help as volunteers.

 Meet some of our recent volunteers: